saivamsikaruturi/vamsilabs-dev-notes-main/docs/microservices/CircuitBreaker.md

 * Hystrix circuit Breaker will tolerate failures up to a threshold.
 Beyond that, it leaves the circuit open.
 Which means, it will forward all subsequent calls to the fallback method, to prevent future failures.
 This creates a time buffer for the related service to recover from its failing state.

-Problem with Synchronous Communication
+## Problem with Synchronous Communication
-Synchronous communication between microservices can lead to several issues:
+* Synchronous communication between microservices can lead to several issues:

-Service Downtime: The inventory service may be down.
+* Service Downtime: The inventory service may be down.
-Slow Responses: The inventory service may respond slowly to the order service due to API performance or database calls.
+* Slow Responses: The inventory service may respond slowly to the order service due to API performance or database calls.
-Performance Impact: Slow or unresponsive services can negatively impact the overall application performance.
+* Performance Impact: Slow or unresponsive services can negatively impact the overall application performance.
-To address these issues, we need to make our system resilient.
+* To address these issues, we need to make our system resilient.
 Resilience is the ability of a system to recover or adapt to difficult situations.
 One way to achieve resilience is by implementing the Circuit Breaker pattern.

-Circuit Breaker States
+## Circuit Breaker States
-The Circuit Breaker pattern has three main states:
+* The Circuit Breaker pattern has three main states:

-Closed: Normal operation.
+**Closed**: Normal operation.
 Requests flow freely between services.
-Open: The circuit breaker stops allowing requests due to detected failures or slow responses.
+**Open**: The circuit breaker stops allowing requests due to detected failures or slow responses.
-Half-Open: The circuit breaker allows a limited number of test requests to determine if the issue is resolved.
+**Half-Open**: The circuit breaker allows a limited number of test requests to determine if the issue is resolved.

-State Transitions
+## State Transitions
 Closed to Open: When the failure threshold is met (e.g., a certain number of failed requests), the circuit breaker opens.
 Open to Half-Open: After a predefined period, the circuit breaker transitions to the half-open state to test if the issue is resolved.
 Half-Open to Open: If the test requests fail, the circuit breaker reopens.